tichimura-pivotal/pio-eventserver/README.md

 Predictive classification powered by [PredictionIO](https://predictionio.incubator.apache.org), machine learning on [Heroku](http://www.heroku.com).

-This is a demo application of PredictionIO version 0.9.5, already customized for the smoothest experience possible. **Custom PredictionIO engines** may be deployed as well, see [CUSTOM documentation](CUSTOM.md).
+This is a demo application of PredictionIO version 0.9.5 preset for simplified deployment. **Custom PredictionIO engines** may be deployed as well, see [CUSTOM documentation](CUSTOM.md).

+Once deployed, this engine demonstrates prediction of the best fitting **service plan** for a **mobile phone user** based on their **voice, data, and text usage**.
+The model is trained with a small, example data set.

 ## How To 📚